uberkeil/guessinggame/README.md

-##Project Title: Guessing Game (guessinggame.sh)
+## Project Title: Guessing Game (guessinggame.sh)

 This file, README.md, was created at:
-Sun 05 Sep 2021 17:28:57 NZST
+Sun 05 Sep 2021 17:36:50 NZST

-This directory contains the following number of files:
+The number of lines of code contained in *guessinggame.sh* are:
 43